AVEVA/CONNECT-data-services-developer-docs/content/developer-tools.md

 The Developer Tools menu provides helpful tools and information for developers:

-* `Code Samples` illustrates several ways for applications to interact with the OSIsoft Cloud Services (OCS) REST API.
+* `Code Samples` illustrates several ways for applications to interact with the AVEVA Data Hub REST API.

 * The `API Console` provides a graphical interface for using the REST API.